jasonstack/java-driver/manual/tuples/README.md

 ### Using tuples as statement parameters

-A prepared statement may be containing a Tuple as a query parameter.
-In such case, users will need to create or gather a [TupleType] first, in order to be able to create a [TupleValue] to bind:
+A prepared statement may contain a Tuple as a query parameter.
+In such cases, users will need to create or gather a [TupleType] first, in order to be able to create a [TupleValue] to bind: